Explore health content from A to Z.

 I need information about...

 BUDESONIDE (bue DES oh nide) is a corticosteroid.
-It is used in the treatment of Crohn's disease, which is an inflammatory bowel disease.
+It is used in the treatment of Crohn's disease and ulcerative colitis which are types of inflammatory bowel disease.

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
-Do not chew, crush, or break open the capsules.
-If you are only taking this medicine once a day, take it in the morning.
+Do not cut, chew, crush, or break open this medicine.
+Take your dose in the morning.
 Take your doses at regular intervals.
 Do not take your medicine more often than directed.
 Do not stop taking this medicine except on the advice of your doctor or health care professional.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.